Tudorhc5/pu-deps/README.md

 # pu-deps

-#
-# A collection of files for some scripts I made.
+A collection of files for some scripts I made.
-#
+Some may be edited, use at your own risk.